Looking for the best varicose veins exercise for legs?

 - Reduce the risk of developing new varicose veins

-- Improve the tone in your muscles
+- Improve the tone of your muscles

 - Help maintain a healthy weight (Excess weight can exacerbate vein issues)